Contents

 When a case is closed without payment, you can try to secure a quick sale by sending out a second chance offer to other item bidders.
 Alternatively, you can relist the item again and hope you’ll get a great offer for it.
 In this case, eBay may also credit your account with a refund for the original listing fee.

-Preventing non-payment
+Preventing Non-Payment

 eBay’s business policies give sellers the ability to control their payment methods.
-If you find unpaid items are becoming a frequent occurrence, maybe you should only accept immediate payment.
+If you find that unpaid items are becoming a frequent occurrence, maybe you should only accept immediate payment.

 However, this won’t work for sellers accepting ‘Best Offers’ or set up auction-style listings.
 If you’re one of these sellers, you can set up buyer requirements under the ‘Site preferences’ section of My eBay.